-Students are generally invited to apply to T.O., although any motivated and dedicated student who is interested in T.O. may apply to the program (even if you do not receive an invitation).
+Students are generally invited to apply to T.O., although any motivated and dedicated student who is interested in may apply to the program (even if you do not receive an invitation).
 Students may not apply before being admitted to the university.
-The first application deadline is March 17, and the second application deadline is April 3.
-Any student who applies after these dates will be considered for admission on a space-available basis after May 1.
+The application deadline is April 14th.
+Any student who applies after this date will be considered for admission on a space-available basis after May 1st.
 For more information on Thematic Option, click here.

 Can you tell me more about Freshman Science Honors?

 Like Thematic Option, there is no award, GPA-boost, or special distinction granted to students who complete Freshman Science Honors.
 Through the Freshman Science Honors Program, students majoring in a natural science take advanced versions of their 1st-year General Chemistry and Introductory Biology courses in a small community of 60 students.
-Students are generally invited to apply to Freshman Science Honors, but again, any motivated and dedicated student majoring in natural science may apply.
-Applications are made available in the spring, after students have been admitted to USC, and are due before the May 1 decision deadline.
+Students are generally invited to apply to Freshman Science Honors, but again, any motivated and dedicated student majoring in a natural science may apply.
+Applications are made available in the spring, after students have been admitted to USC, and are also due by April 14th.
 For more information relating to Freshman Science Honors, click here.

 What are “Departmental Honors?”